denten-books/plain-text/main.md

 Increasingly, it is also: glass, plastic, liquid crystal, copper, laminates, and silicone.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
-Not so on the screen.
-On the screen textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
+Not so on the screen connected to other screens.
+Networked textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
 The Open Systems Interconnection (OSI) reference model of communication (drafted in 1978 as ISO/TC97/Sc17/N46 and adopted by the International Organization for Standardization in 1984, as ISO 7498) describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller, 285] to the Physical